jasonbayton/11ty/_src/projects/privacy-policy/index.md

 - **Basic Device Details**: Non-identifiable information including Android device make, model, OS version, the application in use, the country a device resides in, and the licence key used may be collected.
 - **Application information**: Upon opt-in of [application version tracking](/projects/package-search/support/enable-package-sync) in PACKAGE SEARCH: application names, package names, and versions installed.
 - **Feature use**: Analytics and configuration data of the application(s) in use.
 - **Messages sent/received**: Upon use of the MANAGED ARCHIVER project, and when choosing to use the default PING infrastructure for message backup.
+- **Precise location**: MANAGED INFO 1.0.9.0 introduces EMM companion functionality, expanding on package (APK) installation and setup actions in 1.0.8.x.
+From 1.0.9.0 an administrator can request periodic location from MANAGED INFO when used as the EMM companion app.
+All location data is sent to the organisation of the Android Enterprise-managed device.
+No location data is uploaded or stored to PING or any other BAYTON infrastructure.

 ### Collection Methods